You will receive your diploma automatically if you complete your degree (bachelor's and master’s) at standard time.

 We need three weeks to process your request.
 If you need it by July 1.st, please make the order no later than June.
 9.th.

 If your diploma is lost, you can order a new one, by contacting the Examination Office.
 The price for this copy is Kr 700,-.

 The Diploma registry is a new digital solution in Norwegian.
 By using the Diploma Registry, you can collect your results from higher education in Norway and share them with potential employers, educational institutions and other relevant recipients.
 The Diploma Registry is free of charge.

 You can also order your transcript on the StudentWeb.

-	All students who graduate from UiA will automatically and free of charge receive a diploma, a transcript of records and a diploma supplement.
+All students who graduate from UiA will automatically and free of charge receive a diploma and a diploma supplement.